riceballthief/bigdata/commands.md

 - yes --> good job, gold star, yay
 - good --> continue doing this good thing that you're doing
 - come'ere --> get over here
+- kiss --> licks you in the face

 # Proposed Commands
-Do you have a punny command?
+Do you have a punny command, or a punny replacement to one of her non-pun commands?
 If it's good I'll work with Data to integrate it into her language service.
 She is continuously integrating these into her understanding.

-- consent
+- consent --> ask for permission before doing a thing (like crotch checking)